 - ¼ teaspoon of salt

-Place quinoa in a large bowl and cover with water.
-Let stand 5 minutes; rinse well, and drain.
+- Place quinoa in a large bowl and cover with water.
+Let stand 5 minutes and rinse well.

 Kopiaste and Kali Orexi,